Skip to main content

 PPP-2012 Developmental Psychology undergraduate Year 2 module

-I am supervising PhD, Masters, and Undergraduate research projects in several areas of developmental, behavioural, and applied psychology research.
+I supervise PhD, Masters, and Undergraduate research projects in several areas of developmental, behavioural, and applied psychology research.

 I welcome PhD applications from international students.